logo

 Sinte Gleska University

 Sinte Gleska University, located near Mission, offers undergraduate and graduate programs informed by Lakota language and culture.
 The 120-credit Bachelor of Arts (BA) in Human Services is available with a concentration in Mental Health or Chemical Dependency and teaches counseling students how to provide culturally-appropriate services to Native American communities.
 The BA degree includes a general education core; courses in Lakota history and culture; and introductory coursework in psychology, counseling methods, and professional ethics.
 Students then take senior courses in the area of concentration and related counseling techniques.
 In both concentrations, students complete two supervised field placements with at least one placement in a Lakota-oriented setting.
-A Master of Arts (MA) in Human Services is also offered with concentrations in Clinical Mental Health Counseling and School Counseling.
+A Master of Arts (MA) in Human Service is also offered with concentrations in Clinical Mental Health Counseling and School Counseling.
 The MA degree is available on a part-time basis to appeal to working professionals and takes approximately four years to complete.
 Courses may be offered on campus or online and are offered in the evening or on weekends.
 The 55-credit Clinical Mental Health Counseling program meets state educational requirements for the Licensed Professional Counselor-Mental Health (LPC-MH) credential while the 49-credit MA in School Counseling meets state requirements to become a school counselor.
-Depending on the coursework taken, students in the school counseling program may also meet the academic requirements to become an LPC-MH in South Dakota.
+Depending on the coursework taken, students in the school counseling program may also meet the academic requirements to become LPC-MHs in South Dakota.

 Traditional Graduate Programs